serhatarslan-hub/cs244-ICW_testing/README.md

 Although the large URL trick doesn't guarantee a large response, during our preliminary tests we realized that most of the websites had relatively small main page content.
 Our tool can be re-run to request the content of specific large objects.

 ## Results

-Below we present our results for the Padhye & Floyd reproduction and our experiments with a larger `MSS`.

-### Padhye & Floyd Reproduction

 One of the main issues with reproducing the results of [[Padhye, Floyd 01]](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/tbit.pdf) was testing the same URLs they tested two decades ago.
 On [TBIT website](https://www.icir.org/tbit/), we have found the URL list they have used.
 However, as one would expect, most the URLs on this list would return DNS errors, meaning they no long exist.
-In order to prevent this, we decided to use the list of most popular websites for USA provided by [Quantcast](https://www.quantcast.com/top-sites/).
-The list included couple of hundred thousand URLs, but we capped the list with 20 most popular websites to make sure our tests return in feasible amount of time.
+In order to prevent this, we decided to use the list of most popular websites for USA, provided by [Quantcast](https://www.quantcast.com/top-sites/).
+The list included couple of hundred thousand URLs, but we capped the list with 20 thousand most popular websites to make sure our tests return in feasible amount of time.
 Every URL is tested 5 times, adding up to 100 thousand tests.
 The categorization results of the tests are shown below as the reproduction of table 2 in the original paper:

 <center> Table 2: ICW: Server categories </center>